🇦🇹 Austria

 Financial Market Authority Austria (Finanzmarktaufsicht, FMA)

-Informational only, not legal advice.
-Entries marked as placeholder or awaiting verification must not be relied on.
-Confirm all requirements with Austria's regulator and qualified local counsel before acting.
+Not legal advice.
+Entries marked placeholder or awaiting verification shouldn't be relied on.
+Verify with Austria's regulator and qualified local counsel before acting.